How to Insulate a Garage Door

 Step 3: Measure and Cut Insulation

-Measure each door panel separately, they might differ in size.
+Measure each door panel separately, as they might differ in size.
 Cut the insulation slightly larger to fit snugly.
 A good fit is key for maximum insulation effect.
 Trim any extra insulation for a tidy job.

 Step 4: Tuck Insulation into Door Panels